ngoclma/boardgame/README.md

 # boardgame

-streamline game organization, play tracking, and player statistics :>
+This web app aims to streamline game organization, play tracking, and player statistics :>